-E ASPERIMENTS were conducted to assess (a) overheads associated with the migration, (b) frozen and live migration durations, (c) scalability for task and problem scaling of migration approaches, (d) page access patterns and migration times, and (e) back migration conditions.
+Experiments were conducted to assess (a) overheads associated with the migration, (b) frozen and live migration durations, (c) scalability for task and problem scaling of migration approaches, (d) page access patterns and migration times, and (e) back migration conditions.

-Results were obtained for the NAS parallel benchmarks (NPB) version 3.2.1 [26], a suite of programs widely used to evaluate the performance of parallel systems.
+Results were obtained for the NAS parallel benchmarks (NPB) version 3.2.1 [40], a suite of programs widely used to evaluate the performance of parallel systems.
 Out of the NPB suite, the BT, CG, FT, LU and SP benchmarks were exposed to class B and class C data inputs running on 4, 8 or 9 and 16 nodes.
-Some NAS benchmarks have 2D, others have 3D layouts for 23 or 32 nodes, respectively.
+Some NAS benchmarks have 2D, others have 3D layouts for 2^3 or 3^2 nodes, respectively.
 In addition to the 16 nodes, one spare node is used, which is omitted (implicitly included) in later node counts in this paper.
 The NAS benchmarks EP, IS and MG were not suitable for our experiments since they execute for too short a period to properly gauge the effect of imminent node failures.
 (With class B data inputs, completion times for EP, IS and MG are 11.7, 4.8 and 4.1 seconds, respectively, for 16-node configurations.)
+The characteristics of the NAS PB in terms of computation [40] and communication [41] are discussed in literature.
+CG and BT are computation bound, FT is communication bound while SP and LU balance communication and computation.
+CG and LU have low frequencies of writes to disjoint pages (high spatial locality) while SP, BT and FT perform increasing number of disjoint page writes, as reflected by the required memory transfer rates for live migration.

-5.1 Migration Overhead
+5.1.
+Migration Overhead

 The first set of experiments assesses the overhead incurred due to one migration (equivalent to one imminent node failure).
 Figure 4a depicts the job execution time without any migration, with live migration and with frozen (stop©-only) migration under class C inputs on 16 nodes.
 The corresponding overheads per scheme are depicted in Figure 4b.
 The results indicate that the wall-clock time for execution with live migration exceeds that of the base run by 0.08-2.98% depending on the application.
 The overhead of frozen migration is slightly higher at 0.09-6%.
-The largest additional cost of 6.7% was observed for FT under class B inputs for 16 nodes (not depicted here) due to its comparatively large memory footprint (113 MB) and relatively short execution time (37 seconds).
-Amongst BT, CG, FT, LU and SP under classes B and C running on 4, 8 or 9 and 16 nodes, the longest execution time is 20 minutes (for

-SP under class C inputs on 4 nodes, also not depicted here).
-Projecting these results to even longer-running applications, the overhead of migration becomes less significant (if not even insignificant) considering the equivalent checkpointing overhead under current meantime-to-failure (MTTF) rates.
+In contrast to most benchmarks with small memory footprints, FT illustrates the trend for larger memory utilization: Live migration results in much lower overhead than frozen migration.
+These savings will only increase for larger memory utilizations.
+The largest additional cost, 6.7% for frozen migration, was observed for FT under class B inputs for 16 nodes (not depicted here) due to its comparatively large memory footprint (113 MB) and relatively short execution time (37 seconds).
+Amongst BT, CG, FT, LU and SP under classes B and C running on 4, 8 or 9 and 16 nodes, the longest execution time is 20 minutes (for SP under class C inputs on 4 nodes, also not depicted here).
+Projecting these results to even longer-running applications, the overhead of migration becomes less significant (if not even insignificant) considering the equivalent checkpointing overhead under current mean-time-to-failure (MTTF) rates.